Adam Shaheen: 2018

 In 2018, Shaheen was slated to be the Bears starting tight end.
 However, in the team's second preseason game, Shaheen suffered a sprained ankle and foot.
-He was placed on injured reserve on September 2, 2018 with the possibility of returning later in the season.
+He was placed on injured reserve on September 2, 2018, with the possibility of returning later in the season.
 He was activated off injured reserve on November 17, 2018.
 Playing in six games, he recorded five catches for 48 yards and a touchdown.

 2019

 Shaheen entered the 2019 season second on the Bears tight end depth chart behind Trey Burton.
 He was placed on injured reserve on November 30, 2019.
 He finished the season with nine catches for 74 yards and no touchdowns.

 Miami Dolphins

 On July 26, 2020, Shaheen was traded to the Miami Dolphins for a conditional seventh-round pick.
 In Week 5 against the San Francisco 49ers, he recorded his first touchdown with the Dolphins in the 43–17 victory.

 On October 28, 2020, Shaheen signed a two-year, $7.65 million contract extension with the Dolphins.
+He finished the 2020 season with 12 receptions for 150 receiving yards and three receiving touchdowns in 16 games and five starts.
+In the 2021 season, Shaheen appeared in 12 games and started seven.
+He recorded 12 receptions for 110 receiving yards.

 On August 9, 2022, the Dolphins agreed to trade Shaheen along with a 2023 seventh-round pick to the Houston Texans in exchange for a 2023 sixth-round pick.
 Two days later, the trade was cancelled due to Shaheen being unable to pass a physical.
 The Dolphins placed him on injured reserve on August 16.